 My maiden name, Turco, is Italian.
 My father was not raised with his parents, who were both from Italy.
 Therefore, my father never learned conversational Italian and I know none.
 A few years ago my older sister, Valerie, had our family name researched.
 To be honest at the time I thought it was a waste of money, however I did find it interesting.
 The history states that the surname Turco is derived from the ethnic name of the Turks.
 Turchi is the plural of Turco and spread throughout Italy.
 Turco is limited to the southern regions of Italy.
 This area was more subject to raids by Saracen pirates.
 These pirates were called Turchi, by the inhabitants of the coasts and “turco” became an adjective.
 This not only described them but was also used as an insult.
 According to The Historical Research Center this word entered the common language of the people and is still used today in a comic expression of fear or in a phrase “bestemmiare come un Turco”, which means “to curse as a Turk”.
 Supposedly this last phrase was created because the people who listened to the Saracen pirates did not understand their language and thought they were cursing the God of the Christians.
 Another phrase that originated at the time was “fumare come un Turco”, “to smoke as a Turk”.
 Actually the Turks did not smoke more than the natives of the region but when they smoked they used their Turkish water pipes which created a lot of smoke.
 The research center goes on to say that the surname Turco of nickname derivation was maybe given as a joke to someone who had some of the supposed moral and physical characteristics of the Turks.

-After reading this I didn’t know what to think about my maiden name, I thought I had read somewhere a long time ago that the name Turco had something to do with farming.
+After reading this I didn’t know what to think about my father's surname, I thought I had read somewhere a long time ago that the name Turco had something to do with farming.
 I was a bit taken aback to find out that it originated as an insult.
 The last paragraph of this research of our family name made me feel somewhat vindicated.
-It reads the “Diaionario Storico Blasonico”, an armorial of noble Italian lineages, lists several families by the name of Del Turco and one by the name of Turco, belonging to the Noble Council of Matera circa 1500 A.D.
+It reads the “Diaionario Storico Blasonico”, an armorial of noble Italian lineages, lists several families by the name of Del Turco and one by the name of Turco, belonging to council of Matera circa 1500 A.D.
 The translation of our Coat of Arms signifies Peace and Loyalty.
 There is also an eagle on the Coat of Arms, which makes my brother, who is an Eagle Scout very happy.
 Valerie, my older sister, had this research done after a trip to Italy a few years earlier.
 On that trip she looked up our family name in the phone book.
 She told me it was similar to looking up Smith or Jones in the United States.
 The listings went on for quite a few pages.

 When I had first learned about our last name I was very happy to already know the meaning of my first name, Susan.
 I knew without a doubt that it had nothing to do with insulting anyone.
 The name is old and of Hebrew origin and means lily.
 My mother had named me after her grandmother who was born in Ireland.
 My mother admired her grandmother a great deal and I was proud to have her name.
 Unfortunately she passed away when I was five years old, but I felt I got to know her through my mother.
 In researching my name further I came across a web site titled Kabalarian Philosophy, Teaching the Principals of Mental Freedom.
 What I learned here was a little bit weird.
 It stated that my first name gave me a pleasant, easy-going, friendly nature.
 Personal contacts were very important to me.
 As I read this I thought “How can a name given to me at birth dictate my personality so much?”
 I was even more shocked when I read on.
 This analysis stated I have the patience to go into details that someone else may not think to be important.
 Furthermore, it read that I like to create system and order in my environment; I like to plan and think ahead and do not act impulsively.
 I don’t like having my plans or routine interfered with.
 My husband and close friends could give testimony to all of the above.
 This particular web site would have given me a more comprehensive name report, but I wasn’t sure if I wanted to pay for something that I might end up putting too much faith in and try to live up to.